hyperlogic/glyphblaster/README.md

 TODO:
 -----------------
+* make sure cache deletes opengl texture on destroy.
 * quad rendering with post hinted-advances.
+* test empty string & whitespace strings.
 * Finish SDL test prog.
+* Adjust style to be more Linuxy. (mostly adjust decls to look like this: int* foo)
 * Text Alignment
 * Text Word Wrapping
 * currently two fonts with different pt sizes will have two copies of the same FreeType font.